LittleD3092/My-Vault/Computer Networks/UDP.md

 UDP is a no-frills, lightweight transport protocol, providing minimal services.
 This provides developers more freedom to implement the features in [[Application]] layer.

+- There is no handshaking.
+Because of this, UDP is said to be ==connecitonless==.
+- Finer application-level control over what data is sent, and when.

 ---

 參考資料: